 TULSA, Okla. — James Johnson is doing everything in his power to fix the problem right outside his house: cars speeding down Mowhawk Boulevard.

-Johnson made homemade signs, reminding folks of the 30 MPH speed limit.
+Johnson made homemade signs, to remind folks of the 30 MPH speed limit.
 He’s spoken for years at city council meetings and contacted 2 News Oklahoma’s Brodie Myers.

 WATCH: LISTENING: Tulsa man advocates for safety on Mohawk Blvd.